Frances Coke, Viscountess Purbeck: Early life

-Frances was the younger daughter of the judge and privy councillor Sir Edward Coke and his second wife Lady Elizabeth Hatton.
+Frances was the younger daughter of the judge and privy councillor Edward Coke and his second wife Lady Elizabeth Hatton.
 She was born at Hatton House in London, and baptised on 2 September 1602 in the parish church of St Andrew Holborn.

 Forced marriage

-In 1617, her father betrothed Frances (at age fifteen) to Sir John Villiers, 1st Viscount Purbeck, the elder brother of George Villiers, 1st Duke of Buckingham, the favourite of King James VI and I. The match was an apparent bid by Sir Edward Coke to win back royal favour, following his dismissal as Lord Chief Justice and from the Privy Council.
+In 1617, her father betrothed Frances (at age fifteen) to John Villiers, Viscount Purbeck, the elder brother of George Villiers, 1st Duke of Buckingham, the favourite of King James VI and I. The match was an apparent bid by Edward Coke to win back royal favour, following his dismissal as Lord Chief Justice and from the Privy Council.

 Both Frances and her mother opposed the marriage.
 Lady Hatton sent Frances away from Hatton House on 10 July, without informing her father.
 Lady Hatton's plans involved a rented house and her extended family of cousins.
-She placed her daughter first with Lady Withipole; she was the former Frances Cornwallis, daughter of Sir William Cornwallis of Brome.
+She placed her daughter first with Lady Withipole; she was the former Frances Cornwallis, daughter of William Cornwallis of Brome.
 The next step would be a pre-emptive betrothal to Henry de Vere, 18th Earl of Oxford.

-Sir Edward Coke discovered his daughter Frances, by chance, at a house near Oatlands, rented by Sir Edmond Withipole from the Earl of Argyll, and took her away.
-By legal means he had her kept at the house of Sir Henry Yelverton, the Attorney-General; and then at the house of Thomas Knyvet, 1st Baron Knyvet, who owned Staines.
+Edward Coke discovered his daughter Frances, by chance, at a house near Oatlands, rented by Edmond Withipole from the Earl of Argyll, and took her away.
+By legal means he had her kept at the house of Henry Yelverton, the Attorney-General; and then at the house of Thomas Knyvet, 1st Baron Knyvet, who owned Staines.
 It was rumoured that Frances was "tyed to the Bed-Poste and severely whipped into consent".
 In September 1617, she was married to Viscount Purbeck at Hampton Court in the presence of the King and Prince Charles.
 The congregation noticed her crying when they joined hands.